graphql/graphql-spec/spec/Section 6 -- Execution.md

 the expected return type.
 If the return type is another Object type, then the field execution process continues recursively.

-CompleteValue(fieldType, fieldDetailsList, result, variableValues, eventEmitter, path, deferUsageSet, deferMap):
+CompleteValue(fieldType, fieldDetailsList, result, variableValues, controller, path, deferUsageSet, deferMap):

 - If the {fieldType} is a Non-Null type: